 Doug Flutie's 2005 drop kick was a meaningless stunt.
 As my article on the subject indicates, the only possible legitimate use of the drop kick would be at the youth level below age 12 and maybe as a surprise field goal if someone could master the technique.
 Otherwise, it should be eliminated from the rule book.

 Eliminate.
-Visitors receive first.
+Visitors receive first or they can choose to defer to the second half.
 Analogous to visiting team batting first in baseball.

 |Deliberate delay of game||